pyranges/pyranges/README.md

 GenomicRanges and genomic Rle-objects for Python.

-*"Finally, ...
+*"Finally ...
 This was what Python badly needed for years."* - Heng Li

 ## Release